tmhglnd/total-serialism/docs/stochastic-methods.md

 # Stochastic

 Methods for procedurally generating number sequences based on various types of (psuedo) randomness, such as white noise (evenly distributed), rolling dice, flipping a coin and more.
 Also includes Markov Chain.
+Most functions follow the pattern: `function(<array-output-size>, ...<other-arguments>)`

 ## Include